catbutler/learns/README.md

 # learns
 ## A place for me to learn coding and GitHub

-Hey cats!
+Hello!
 I'm here to learn how to code.
 Or not code, depending on the platform.
 (Hi, Power Apps!)

 I've been a tech writer for 15 years.
 Before that I did metal-to-monitor database management (Dell rackmounted servers->SuSE Linux->Oracle->MS Access+Oracle Portal) for the Vice Provost of Planning and Budgeting at UW.
 Before that I developed and maintained an office automation system for a law office using MS Access (I was also their legal assistant.)